 Q: How can you configure the switch without it being powered up?

 A: When the NFC-enabled device (smartphone or tablet) and the NFC “tag” or antenna on the switch are in close proximity, a magnetic field is formed and the power from that magnetic field uses modulation to transfer data.
 The NFC antenna/tag contains a nonvolatile EEPROM which retains the data transferred from the smartphone or tablet even after it moves out of proximity, and the configuration is transferred into the switch’s memory once the switch is fully powered up.

 Q: What does the BLE feature do?

 A: The Bluetooth Low Energy feature allows remote access to the switch without having to physically connect with a cable, so monitoring and troubleshooting and changes can be made prior to leaving the job site or after ladders or scissor lifts have been removed.
 The range is approximately 100m.

 Q: Are these features safe and secure enough for my network?

 A: NFC is considered very secure and is frequently used for contactless payments (ex.
 Apple Pay).
 A secure channel is established and uses encryption for sending sensitive information.
 However, we always recommend users have anti-virus software and passwords on their devices in case they are lost or stolen.
-BLE uses 128-bit Advanced Encryption Standard (AES) with Counter Mode CBC-MAC and application layer user defined.
+BLE uses Advanced Encryption Standard (AES) 128/256, SHA-1.
+SHA-2 (SHA-224 and SHA-256) and ECC (Ellpitic Curve Cryptology) encrypt.
 It uses an authenticated encryption algorithm designed to provide both authentication and confidentiality.
 AES was adopted by the US Government in 2002 and is used worldwide.